nettrades/nettrades-platform/README.md

     • LangGraph checkpointing – every node state is saved to PostgreSQL via PostgresSaver.
 If a machine crashes during training or inference, the workflow resumes from the last checkpoint without duplicating work.

     • Agent retry logic – the agent retries registration with exponential backoff and never gives up on transient failures.
-WireGuard and GPUStack workers are restarted automatically after a power‑cycle thanks to persistent config files and the DNS watchdog.
+WireGuard and GPUStack workers are restarted automatically after a power-cycle thanks to persistent config files and the DNS watchdog.

     • GPUStack worker recovery – GPUStack reschedules model instances onto other healthy workers within minutes of a node going offline.